The Facts About Age-Related Macular Degeneration (AMD): What Seniors Should Know

 - Improve their diet by eating dark leafy green vegetables, such as spinach; increasing their intake of fish; and consuming nuts and fruits daily.
 Doctors also recommend reducing refined carbohydrates.

-- Add supplements to their diet, including a multivitamin/multimineral supplement such as Centrum Silver® (They should ask their doctors for a recommendation.); and a fish oil supplement if their diet is lacks sufficient fish protein.
+- Add supplements to their diet, including a multivitamin/multimineral supplement such as Centrum Silver® (They should ask their doctors for a recommendation.); and a fish oil supplement if their diet lacks sufficient fish protein.
 (An enteric-coated fish oil does not have a fishy aftertaste or cause belching.)

 - Get plenty of exercise.